 Capacity limits for Events and Gatherings (On or Off Campus)

-- Gatherings for mandatory academic programs with up to 250 students (indoors) or up to 500 students (outdoors) will be allowed at Stern in the fall, but require pre-approval from the Space Use Committee to ensure space availability.
-Only critical school-wide events will be approved by the committee for the fall.
+- Gatherings for mandatory academic programs with up to 250 students (indoors) or up to 500 students (outdoors) will be allowed at Stern, but require pre-approval from the Space Use Committee to ensure space availability.
+Only critical school-wide events will be approved by the committee.
 All other events should be held remotely (preferred) or off-campus.
 Before entering into any contractual agreements with external venues, please be aware that NYU’s updated guidelines re: gathering size, food service, vaccination / screenings, etc., will apply.